 I’ve got another cheesecake recipe for you!
 Another German cheesecake recipe.
 Yum!
 This cheesecake is light and creamy with a hint of lemon.
 One bite and you’ll swear you’re in Germany.

+Ready to make German cheesecake?
+Great!
 But don’t get out the cream cheese!
-This German cheesecake is made with quark.
+This cheesecake is made with quark.

 Huh?
 What’s quark?

 Quark is a fresh unaged cheese that’s popular in Germany and other European countries.
 It has the texture of a very thick Greek yogurt but tastes less tangy and sour.
 It’s also high in protein and is delicious spread on toast or combined with fresh berries – both make an excellent breakfast.